Skip to Content

 9. Extra water: Bring what you need for your hike, and then extra for emergencies.

-If you’ve been hiking for a while, you may not need to read any further, but we wanted to dig a little deeper into exactly what essentials we pack for hiking.
+If you’ve been hiking for a while, you may not need to read any further, but we wanted to explore the essentials we pack for hiking a little deeper.

-We’ve been fine-tuning our system for years now, and we adjusted everything this summer, as we hiked almost every day while doing research for a hiking guidebook.
+We’ve been fine-tuning our system for years now, and we adjusted everything this summer as we hiked almost every day while researching a Vermont hiking guidebook.

 Navigation